 If you are planning to buy a home of your own you may have been planning this move for a long time.
 Becoming a new homeowner has many advantages, however, there are challenges too.
+It is worth making some preparation by doing a little research and learning from those who have successfully done it before.
 Here are some top tips for when you are buying a first home.
 Consider these points to avoid making some very common mistakes.

 Preparing to buy your first home